 Alice Springs offers a wide range of accommodation and dining experiences, and hosts a jam-packed calendar of festivals and quirky events.
 Make sure to visit the Alice Springs Desert Park to learn about the local fauna and flora of the area.
 There’s plenty of things to do in the outback town.

 When you’ve finished exploring Alice Springs, continue along the sealed highway to Australia’s famous icon, Uluru (Ayers Rock).

 Uluru is a must-do for all visitors to the NT.
 The town of Yulara is just 15 minutes away and offers a range of accommodation from camping to 5-star resorts, as well as a variety of dining options.

 There are a number of ways to view and experience the spiritual heart of Australia.
 The best time to take in Uluru is at sunrise or sunset when the sun illuminates the rock, making it glow red and appear to change in colour.

-Kata Tjuta, known as The Olgas, is home to more than 36 rounded domes with the tallest standing at 546m high.
+Kata Tjuta, known as The Olgas, consists of more than 36 rounded domes, with the tallest standing at 546m high.
 The best times to view these are at sunrise and sunset when the colours are most vibrant.